Before you travel for healthcare abroad you should:

 - consider getting your medical records to bring with you

 - make sure you have travel insurance

 You should also read the guide on applying for Cross Border Directive repayment before you get healthcare abroad so you understand:

 - if the healthcare you're getting is covered under the CBD

 - how much of the healthcare cost you can claim back

 When you give us prior notification, the Cross Border Directive office in Ireland can tell you if you:

 - have followed the correct process to access healthcare abroad under the CBD

 - will be eligible to claim repayment towards the cost of your healthcare

-But if you are travelling abroad for inpatient care we advise you to apply for prior authorisation.
+But if you are travelling abroad for inpatient care we advise you to give us prior notification.
 Inpatient care is treatment that involves an overnight stay in hospital.
-You do not need prior authorisation if you are having day case treatment.
+You do not need to give us prior notification if you are having day case treatment.